HamzaArif1512/Custom-Decision-Tree-Algorithm-Finance-Model/README.md

 ## Usage

-### Training and Evaluation
+### Train and Evaluate the Model

-To train the Random Forest and evaluate it:
+To train the Random Forest and evaluate its accuracy:

 ```bash
 python RandomforestCustom.py
 ```

-### Real-Time Stock Prediction
+### Predict Stock Recommendation

 To get a prediction for a specific stock (e.g., AAPL):